-A floor area for station uses of approximately double the footprint of the existing internal mall area.
-A primary entrance located on the

-A highly contemporary and innovative form, to reflect the importance of Traralgon within both the Latrobe Valley and the wider Gippsland

-Highly visible entrances along the northern and western frontages of the station building, marking the station as a Gateway to Traralgon and providing easy access to the station for users from the south and north of the Precinct as well as from the proposed bus interchange, Kiss and Ride and taxi ranks.
-The western elevation will include extensive glazing to allow for surveillance of the bus interchange
+- A floor area for station uses of approximately double the footprint of the existing internal mall area.
+A primary entrance located on the western elevation as well as access from the north. - A highly contemporary and innovative form, to reflect the importance of Traralgon within both the Latrobe Valley and the wider Gippsland region. - Highly visible entrances along the northern and western frontages of the station building, marking the station as a Gateway to Traralgon and providing easy access to the station for users from the south and north of the Precinct as well as from the proposed bus interchange, Kiss and Ride and taxi ranks.
+The western elevation will include extensive glazing to allow for surveillance of the bus interchange area. - A range of facilities on the ground floor including: - Passenger amenities